The Children in Custody section was updated in March 2021.

 - There is an openness on the part of the institution to the external world and to external scrutiny, including contact with families and the wider community;

-- Staff and foster carers are trained in all aspects of safeguarding children, are alert to children's vulnerabilities and risks of harm, and knowledgeable about how to implement safeguarding children procedures, including the procedures for referring safeguarding concerns about a child to the relevant Local Authority Children's Social Care Service;
+- Staff and foster carers are trained in all aspects of safeguarding children, can recognise children's vulnerabilities and risks of harm, and know when and how to implement safeguarding children procedures, including the procedures for referring safeguarding concerns about a child to the relevant Local Authority Children's Social Care Service;

 - Children are listened to, and their views and concerns responded to;